-South Asia does not totally fit the trend of global democratic triumph: democracy has neither been fully consolidated, nor have the economic conditions that are expected to give solid foundations to democracy been achieved.
-Nevertheless, democracy has widespread support: 88% of the citizens surveyed from the five South Asian countries consider that democracy is suitable for their country.
-In Bangladesh, this proportion amounts to 93%.
+South Asia does not totally fit the trend of global democratic triumph: democracy has neither been fully consolidated, nor the previous economic conditions that are expected to give solid foundations to democracy have been achieved.
+Nevertheless, democracy receives widespread support: 88% of the citizens surveyed from the five South Asia countries consider that democracy is suitable for them, though it was seen to be less so in Pakistan and Nepal.
+In Sri Lanka, this proportion amounts to 92%.